 Once therapists have collected a substantial amount of data, they can leverage it to negotiate better payment rates, increase referrals, and even advocate for policies that will ensure therapists aren’t left behind as payment structures evolve.
 And the more data the rehab industry can gather, measure, and convert into meaningful information, the more influence it’ll have over the future of health care.

 It Establishes PT-first Pathways with Payers

 Speaking of the future of health care, outcomes tracking provides physical therapists with the data they need to show payers the benefit of prioritizing PT-first care paths.
-A recent study conducted by Boston University—and co-sponsored by insurance heavy-hitter UnitedHealthcare and the APTA—unearthed some powerful data regarding PT’s unique role in increasing function, improving chronic pain, and keeping pain patients off prescription opioids.
+A 2018 study conducted by Boston University—and co-sponsored by insurance heavy-hitter UnitedHealthcare and the APTA—unearthed some powerful data regarding PT’s unique role in increasing function, improving chronic pain, and keeping pain patients off prescription opioids.

 It Keeps a Pulse on Patient Satisfaction

 Patient feedback and results also allow you to manage the quality of care your patients are receiving.
 By collecting this information, you can ensure you’re meeting and exceeding patient expectations—and you can proactively course-correct when issues exist.
 Plus, it will give you the opportunity to identify specific patients who have reported less-than-stellar satisfaction scores, so you can address those ratings head-on—before patients share their unpleasant reviews with friends, the Internet, or their physicians.